-Tufts University Volleyball head coach Cora Thompson is a five-time New England Small College Athletic Conference (NESCAC) Coach of the Year who has led the Jumbos to seven NCAA Tournament berths.
-Now in her 15th season, Thompson runs one of the top programs in New England.
+Tufts University Volleyball's Cora Thompson was voted as New England Small College Athletic Conference (NESCAC) Coach of the Year for the sixth time last fall after guiding the Jumbos to a second consecutive 10-0 season in the conference.
+Now in her 16th season, Thompson runs one of the top programs in New England.

-Thompson was named the conference's Coach of the Year for the second time in three seasons last fall, including 2014.
-She received the honor in back-to-back seasons for 2008 and 2009 as well as winning for the first time in 2004.
-Four times she has directed Tufts to the #1 seed in NESCAC for the regular-season (including last year) and her teams have played in six conference championship finals.
-Her teams have an outstanding 110-30 record in conference play (.786 winning percentage), including a 10-0 mark last fall.
-The program has qualified for the NESCAC Championship tournament every year since she took over.
+Thompson was named the conference's Coach of the Year for the second straight year and for the third time in four seasons last fall, including 2014.
+She received the honor in back-to-back seasons for 2008 and 2009 as well, and won for the first time in 2004.
+Five times she has directed Tufts to the #1 seed in NESCAC for the regular-season (including the last two years) and her teams have played in seven conference championship finals.
+Her teams have an outstanding 120-30 record in conference play (.800 winning percentage), including 10-0 marks in 2008, 2016 and 2017.

 Student-athletes recruited to Tufts by Thompson have excelled athletically and academically.
+Current team members Mackenzie Bright, Heather Holz and Christina Nwankpa earned AVCA selections to the Division III All-American teams for 2017.
+That marked the first year since 2008 that the Jumbos have had three players receive AVCA All-America recognition.
 Maddie Kuppe, a 2016 graduate, earned AVCA Second Team All-America honors for 2015.
 She was one of just three players in New England on the top two All-American teams that year.
-Jumbos receive AVCA All-America accolades regularly, with setter Dena Feiger earning second team AVCA All-America in 2009.
-Feiger was named NESCAC Player of the Year that season, an award for which Kendall Lord was a co-recipient in 2011.
+Setter Dena Feiger earned second team AVCA All-America in 2009.
+She was named NESCAC Player of the Year that season, an award for which Kendall Lord was a co-recipient in 2011.

 Thompson has been associated with the volleyball program for over 20 years since enrolling at Tufts from Half Moon Bay, California in 1995.
 She was a defensive specialist for the Jumbos, and was a sophomore on the 1996 Tufts team that was the first to qualify for the NCAA Tournament.
 She also played in three NCAA Tournaments as a four-year starter at shortstop on the softball team.
 Graduating in 1999, Thompson went on to earn her Master's degree in Education from Tufts in 2001.